La Velle E. Neal III: That wasn’t the real Wild on Monday night ... was it?

 And the Wild will score first.
 The beautiful pass that Mats Zuccarello fed Fiala for a shot in the first period Monday that Husso somehow stopped instead will have Husso reaching for its jet stream on Wednesday.

 All of this is known because the team that wore the Christmas colors on Monday was not the Wild.
-Everyone responsible for Monday's loss knows it and will get St. Louis' attention on Wednesday as it ties the series.
+Everyone responsible for Monday's loss knows it and will get St. Louis' attention on Wednesday as the Wild ties the series.
 The real Wild will prevail.